-Our regularly updated and curated text toolkit hosts all our visual resources, plus some Pro-Exclusive resources, directly relevant to employers for working with autistic people at work.
+Our regularly updated and curated text toolkit hosts all our visual resources, plus some Pro-Exclusive resources, directly relevant to employers for working with people with dyslexia at work.

-Our regularly updated and curated visual toolkit hosts all our visual resources, plus some Pro-Exclusive resources, directly relevant to employers for working with people with ADHD.
+Our regularly updated and curated visual toolkit hosts all our visual resources, plus some Pro-Exclusive resources, directly relevant to employers for working with autistic people at work.

 Our regularly updated and curated text toolkit hosts all our visual resources, plus some Pro-Exclusive resources, directly relevant to employers for working with people with ADHD at work.